LeKlex/Attack-simulation-infrastructure/README.md

 [IT IS JUST FOR EDUCATIONAL USE!](#disclaimer)

 I developed this small setup for some courses at the TU Wien (Technical University of Vienna).
-It is/was used to create networking dumps of several attacks for forensic student tasks - (and no, my dear colleagues and students, the tasks of this semester will not be avaiable here until the deadlines have passed :).
+It is/was used to create networking dumps of several attacks for forensic student tasks.

 Anyhow, I think this project can show people

 +  how attacks are performed
-+  how to finding vulnerabilities
++  how to find vulnerabilities
 +  how to detect them
-+  how to do some forensics
++  how to do some digital forensics
 +  and most important, how to protect yourself.